BottleRock 2023: A Sit-Down With The Band High Noon

 San Luis Obispo is considered to be a California college town by many due to the large number of students it houses.
 Home to CAL POLY, this Central Coast beach town attracts a growing number of students from around the state and nation every year!

 On the topic of nicknames, another fun fact about San Luis Obispo is that it was known for having a dense bear population and therefore nicknamed “Valley of the Bears”.
-More recently, a grizzly bear statue was added in Mission Plaza to celebrate the original discovery of the Valley of the Bears during the missionaries’ exploration.
+The grizzly bear statue was erected in Mission Plaza to mark the discovery of the Valley of the Bears.

 A long time has passed since bears and lawless criminals had the reigns.
 Today, locals simply call the city SLO CAL and refer to themselves as SLOcals.
 In fact, if you call the San Luis Obispo by its full name or spell it out as S.L.O. it is usually a dead giveaway that you’re not from the area.